raspberrypilearning/sound-meter/en/step_7.md

 ## What next?

-If you are following the [Intro to micro:bit](https://projects.raspberrypi.org/en/raspberrypi/path-name) path, you can move on to the [Sleep tracker](https://projects.raspberrypi.org/en/projects/sleep-tracker) project.
+If you are following the [Introduction to micro:bit](https://projects.raspberrypi.org/en/raspberrypi/path-name) path, you can move on to the [Sleep tracker](https://projects.raspberrypi.org/en/projects/sleep-tracker) project.

 In this project, you will make a sleep tracker that uses the micro:bit's accelerometer to track how many times you move in the night.
 Getting good sleep is really important to help you feel your best!